KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/26-mirror-reflection.md

 Perception of conflict or harmony outside mirrors the same within; every relationship is a reflective lesson in coherence.

 It teaches **radical self-honesty.**
 To advance spiritually, one must continually gaze into the mirror of experience, discerning distortion without defense or delusion.
-Shimmer and self-justification obscure clarity; courage (Archeus) and will (Anthra) restore it.
+Shimmer and self-justification obscure clarity; courage (L₃ (DS: Archeus)) and will (L₂ (SS: Anthra)) restore it.

 Its message:
 We cannot evade our own pattern.
 The task is to **see clearly, integrate wholly, and act lawfully.**